bKiraly/DHBW_WISCI16_Notes/MD/Accounting.md

 Corrections -> Must be disclosed to be comparable Annual report

-Current assets/liabilities -> Short-term assets/liabilities
+Current assets/liabilities $\rightarrow$ Short-term assets/liabilities

 Dividends must be approved and disclosed in the statement of changes in equity or in the notes